How an Internal Mobility Skills Audit Can Unlock Hidden Talent

 The goal of data collection and analysis in an internal mobility skills audit is three-fold: 1) to analyze which roles are open now; 2) to rate how important each role is; and 3) to inquire about the skills required to perform the role properly.
 Data collection and analysis activities can include:

-Developing job profiles and identifying critical skills needed for each job role:
+1. Developing job profiles and identifying critical skills needed for each job role:

 • Review current job descriptions as a reference for the skills that are needed.

-• Consider the effect of upcoming organizational changes or future work trends (such as remote work) on the role.
+• Consider the effect of upcoming organizational changes or future work trends (like AI) on the role.

 • Develop a list of competencies that most clearly and accurately describe what is necessary to do the work.

-Conducting an inventory of your employees’ current skills:
+2. Conducting an inventory of skills in your organization leveraging methods like:

 • Position descriptions